riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 vuint64m1_t vadd_vx_u64m1(vuint64m1_t op1, uint64_t op2);
 ```

 The compiler may generate multiple instructions for the intrinsics.
-For example, it is a little complicated to support `uint64_t` operations under `XLEN` = 32.
+For example, it is a little bit complicated to support `uint64_t` operations under `XLEN` = 32.

 It breaks the one-to-one mapping between intrinsics and assembly mnemonics in some hardware configurations.
-However, it makes more sense for users to use the scalar types consistent with the vector types.
+However, it makes more sense for users to use the scalar types consistent with the `SEW` of vector types.

 There is the same issue for `vmv.x.s`, `vmv.s.x`, `vfmv.f.s`, `vfmv.s.f`, `vslide1up.vx`, `vfslide1up.vf`, `vslide1down.vx`, and `vfslide1down.vx`.
 We use `SEW` to encode the scalar type.